 Given the cohort structure of Williamson’s degree programs, the College does not generally accept transfer credits from other institutions.
 Transfer credits to fulfill specific course requirements are approved on a case-by-case basis through the office of the Dean of Education.

-Williamson College of the Trades maintains several articulation agreements with other universities and colleges in the Philadelphia region.
-For more information, please contact the office of the Dean of Education.
+Williamson College of the Trades has established articulation agreements with a number of other universities and colleges in the Philadelphia region: Delaware County Community College, Eastern University, Neumann University, Pennsylvania College of Technology, Temple University, and Widener University.
+For more information, please contact the office of the Dean of Education

 Students and alumni in good standing may request official copies of their transcripts by submitting a signed Transcript Request Form (PDF) to the Registrar.
 To have the transcript sent to a third party, the request must include proper forwarding directions.
 Requests by phone will not be honored.